-The Company recognizes revenue from the sale of its digital, film-based CAD and electronic brachytherapy products and services in accordance with ASU No. 2009-13, Multiple-Deliverable Revenue Arrangements ("ASU 2009-13").
-In accordance with the guidance of ASU 2009-13, fair value as the measurement criteria is replaced with the term selling price and establishes a hierarchy for determining the selling price of a deliverable.
-ASU 2009-13 also eliminates the use of the residual value method for determining the allocation of arrangement consideration.
-For multi-element arrangements, revenue is allocated to all deliverables based on their relative selling prices.
+The Company recognizes revenue from the sale of its digital, film-based CAD and electronic brachytherapy products and services in accordance with ASC Update No..
+2009-13, "Multiple-Deliverable Revenue Arrangements" ("ASU 2009-13") and ASC Update No. 2009-14, "Certain Arrangements That Contain Software Elements" (Update No. 2009-14). ("ASU 2009-14").
+Revenue from the sale of certain MRI CAD products and services is recognized in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 985-605, ("Software, Revenue Recognition") ("ASC 985-605").
+For multiple element arrangements, revenue is allocated to all deliverables based on their relative selling prices.
 In such circumstances, a hierarchy is used to determine the selling price to be used for allocating revenue to deliverables as follows: (i) vendor-specific objective evidence of fair value ("VSOE"), (ii) third-party evidence of selling price ("TPE"), and (iii) best estimate of the selling price ("BESP").
 VSOE generally exists only when the deliverable is sold separately and is the price actually charged for that deliverable.
 The process for determining a BESP for deliverables without VSOE or TPE considers multiple factors including relative selling prices; competitive prices in the marketplace, and management judgment, however, these may vary depending upon the unique facts and circumstances related to each deliverable.
-Sales of the Company's electronic brachytherapy product typically include several devices, accessories, service and supply.
-The Company generally allocates revenue to the deliverables in the arrangement based on the BESP.
-Revenue is recognized when the product has been delivered, and service and supply revenue is recognized over the life of the service and supply agreement.